rajcspsg/Mehawk/docs/technicalities.md

 ## Naming

-The name is chosen after `Messenger Hawk` from the Avatar: The Last Airbender animated series.
+The name is chosen after `Messenger Hawk` from the **Avatar: The Last Airbender** animated series.

 Messenger hawks are merely proxies between two communicating parties, which perfectly describes the purpose of Mehawk:
-A proxy which displays in a specific way the information sent by another people.
+A proxy which displays information sent by another people on some specific messaging platform in an overlay form.

 ## Tools used